Archive for February 12th, 2010

 [author's note: I wanted to see if I could write something tonight without agonizing over every detail, something that just came out.
 I was flailing about for inspiration when the Puddinette told me that while playing Ken and Barbie today our daughter said, "I like playing boyfriend and girlfriend, Mommy, except when they break up".
 I chuckled about that for a few minutes and then produced the following.]

-The man sitting on the worn bar stool signaled the bartender across the way to bring him another one.
+The man sitting on the worn bar stool signaled the bartender across the way to bring him another.
 He raised his hands the way a man embellishing a grand fish tale would and mouthed the words “tall one”.
 The bartender nodded and reached into the glass cooler.
 The patron looked away, beginning a survey of the crowded room.

 To his left, a young couple sat across from each other, both nursing glasses half full or better.
 He had light brown hair, full the way they were keeping it nowadays, and all combed into a bowl around his head.
 Hers was darker, shoulder length, with just a touch of curl.

-He said it wasn’t her, it was him, because that’s what you do, he paid for the drinks, because he always did, he finished his scotch neat, and left her sitting alone.
-He didn’t know he took her heart with him, he probably never would.
-She picked up the phone and dialed.
+He said it wasn’t her, it was him, because that’s what you do.
+He paid for the drinks, because he always did.
+He finished his neat scotch and left her sitting alone.
+He didn’t know he took her heart with him.
+He probably never would.